ionos-cloud/crossplane-provider-ionoscloud/docs/compute/firewallrule.md

 							* description: Name of the referenced object.
 					* required properties:
 						* `name`
+				* `ipBlockIdSelector` (object)
+					* description: IPBlockIDSelector selects reference to a IPBlock to retrieve its nicId
+					* properties:
+						* `matchControllerRef` (boolean)
+							* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
+						* `matchLabels` (object)
+							* description: MatchLabels ensures an object with matching labels is selected.
 			* required properties:
 				* `index`
 * `type` (string)
 	* description: The type of the firewall rule.
 If not specified, the default INGRESS value is used.
 	* possible values: "INGRESS";"EGRESS"
-* `datacenterConfig` (object)
-	* description: DatacenterConfig contains information about the datacenter resource on which the resource will be created
-	* properties:
-		* `datacenterIdSelector` (object)
-			* description: DatacenterIDSelector selects reference to a Datacenter to retrieve its datacenterId
-			* properties:
-				* `matchControllerRef` (boolean)
-					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
-				* `matchLabels` (object)
-					* description: MatchLabels ensures an object with matching labels is selected.
-		* `datacenterId` (string)
-			* description: DatacenterID is the ID of the Datacenter on which the resource will be created.
-It needs to be provided via directly or via reference.
-			* format: uuid
-		* `datacenterIdRef` (object)
-			* description: DatacenterIDRef references to a Datacenter to retrieve its ID
-			* properties:
-				* `name` (string)
-					* description: Name of the referenced object.
-			* required properties:
-				* `name`
-* `icmpCode` (integer)
-	* description: Defines the allowed code (from 0 to 254) if protocol ICMP is chosen.
-Value null allows all codes.
-	* format: int32
-	* minimum: 0.000000
-	* maximum: 254.000000
-* `icmpType` (integer)
-	* description: Defines the allowed type (from 0 to 254) if the protocol ICMP is chosen.
-Value null allows all types.
-	* format: int32
-	* minimum: 0.000000
-	* maximum: 254.000000
-* `name` (string)
-	* description: The name of the  resource.
 * `nicConfig` (object)
 	* description: NicConfig contains information about the nic resource on which the resource will be created
 	* properties:
-		* `nicId` (string)
-			* description: NicID is the ID of the Nic on which the resource will be created.
-It needs to be provided via directly or via reference.
-			* format: uuid
 		* `nicIdRef` (object)
 			* description: NicIDRef references to a Nic to retrieve its ID
 			* properties: